RobbyV2/copilot-more-continued/README.md

-# Thanks for Your Support

-Given that GitHub may enforce stricter policies, I want to minimize risks for users.
-As a result, I am transitioning the project to maintenance mode.
-The repository will remain available for reference, but complete removal is also a possibility, with no further notice.
-No major developments will be made.
-Please conduct your own due diligence and assess the risks before using this tool.

-# MUST READ!!!
+# Read first

-- Constantly hitting 429 (rate limit) can get your GH Copilot subscription suspended.
+- Constantly hitting a 429 error (rate limit) can get your GH Copilot subscription suspended.
 Knowing this is important to protect yourself.
-Not just copilot-more, people get banned by using LM API too because of this, see [reddit thread](https://www.reddit.com/r/RooCode/s/3VXA5FUpA5).
+It isn't just for this project, people can get banned by using the LM API; see this [reddit thread](https://www.reddit.com/r/RooCode/s/3VXA5FUpA5).
-- It seems you can hit 429 quicker with the Claude 3.7 Sonnet models (probably smaller quotas  + 3.7 runs faster than 3.5).
+- It seems you can hit error 429 quicker with the newer Claude 3.7 Sonnet models (they probably smaller quotas, and 3.7 runs faster than 3.5).
-- copilot-more can now display token usage stats for your awareness.
-[PR 41](https://github.com/jjleng/copilot-more/pull/41)
-- Highly recommend leveraging the advanced rate limiter features (both token- and request-based) to prevent excessive token usage.
+- Take advantage of the built-in token/rate limiter, to avoid excessive usage and possible termination.

-If you want to know more about GH Copilot suspension risk, read this https://github.com/RooVetGit/Roo-Code/issues/1203#issuecomment-2692865792
+If you want to know more about GH Copilot suspension risk, read this [GitHub issue comment](https://github.com/RooVetGit/Roo-Code/issues/1203#issuecomment-2692865792)

-# copilot-more
+# Copilot More Continued

-`copilot-more` maximizes the value of your GitHub Copilot subscription by exposing models like Claude-3.7-Sonnet for use in agentic coding tools such as Cline, or any tool that supports bring-your-own-model setups.
+`Copilot More Continued` maximizes the value of your GitHub Copilot subscription by exposing models like Claude-3.7-Sonnet for use in agentic coding tools such as Cline, or any tool that supports bring-your-own-model setups.
 Unlike costly pay-as-you-go APIs, this approach lets you leverage these powerful models affordably.

 ## Ethical Use

 - Respect the GitHub Copilot terms of service.
 - Only use the API for coding tasks.
 - Be mindful of the risk of being banned by GitHub Copilot for misuse.

 ## 🏃‍♂️ How to Run

 1. Get the refresh token

-   A refresh token is used to get the access token.
-This token should never be shared with anyone :).
+   A refresh token is used to get the access token, and it contains various permissions to your account.
 You can get the refresh token by following the steps below:

-    - Run the following command and note down the returned `device_code` and `user_code`.:
+    - Run the following command and note down the returned `device_code` and `user_code`:

     ```bash
     # 01ab8ac9400c4e429b23 is the client_id for the VS Code
     curl https://github.com/login/device/code -X POST -d 'client_id=01ab8ac9400c4e429b23&scope=user:email'
     ```

-    - Open https://github.com/login/device/ and enter the `user_code`.
+    - Open [GitHub Device Login](https://github.com/login/device/) and enter the `user_code`.

     - Replace `YOUR_DEVICE_CODE` with the `device_code` obtained earlier and run: